 Welcome to the Isle of Wight Community Rail Partnership website!

 The Isle of Wight Community Rail Partnership (CRP) was launched in 2005 with formal designation granted from the Department for Transport (DfT) in March 2006.
-Our rolling stock is former 1938 Northern Line underground electric trains, which, all painted in the original livery of red and cream has made this 8.5 mile line an attraction in its own right!
+Our rolling stock is former 1938 Northern Line underground electric trains, which, all painted in the original livery of red and grey has made this 8.5 mile line an attraction in its own right!

 Both lines are going strong, with exciting time ahead with a new Train Operating Company (TOC) delivering new community projects, station regeneration and initiatives, proving the value of Community Rail.
 For every £1.00 invested by stakeholders, there is a proven return of now around £7.60 which is particularly valuable in this economic climate where we are expected to deliver more for less.
 For more information on the value of Community Rail please see the link further below.

 There are so many things to do on the Island and great connections to the mainland, so we hope that the many links on our website will help you discover and experience activities and attractions from Ryde to Shanklin and beyond.
 Whether it’s cycling or walking the Wight, surfing, sailing or swimming: the choice is vast.